Level 2 vs. Level 3 EV Charging Stations: What’s the Difference?

 It’s no surprise that there is a significant cost difference between EV chargers, with a Level 3 charger potentially costing upwards of 200 times more than a Level 2 charger.
 A property’s overall installation cost will vary by project and depend on factors like charger specs, labor, physical placement, mounting requirements and any potential electrical upgrades that may be required.
 Local rebate and incentive programs often cover both charger types, though details will vary by provider.

 Drivers using a Level 2 EV charging station can typically expect to return to a fully charged car after a couple hours.
 A Level 3 charging station, also called Direct Current Fast Charging (DCFC), can deliver a full charge in approximately 30 minutes.
 These timeframes are estimates and will vary based on the car and battery type.
+Learn more about EV charger charging speed.

 Level 2 charging stations are most commonly found in locations of longer dwell times, like multifamily communities and office buildings.
 These locations enable drivers to conveniently charge their EVs while doing something else for a couple hours, like relaxing at home or working during the day.
 Level 3 charging stations are often found along busy transportation corridors and used by drivers who are on the go and looking to get back on the road as quickly as possible.
 Level 3 chargers can also be a great solution for fleet and other enterprise needs.